 Air Quality

 Healthy air is a vital component of healthy communities.
 Everyone deserves to breathe safe, healthy air.
-Unhealthy air that contains pollutants like particulate matter (or particle pollution), ozone, nitrogen dioxide and sulfur dioxide can lead to the following health issues for children:
+Unhealthy air that contains pollutants like particulate matter (or particle pollution), ozone, nitrogen dioxide and sulfur dioxide can lead to health issues for children.
+These health issues include lung disease, decreased lung function, development of asthma, asthma attacks, and increased hospital admissions and emergency department visits for asthma.

-The Love My Air program relies on partnerships with state and local entities to accomplish its goals.
+The Love My Air program is guided by an Advisory Committee.
+The program relies on partnerships with national, state and local entities to accomplish its goals.
+Contact our staff for more information.

 View our Partners